jshacks/2017jshacks.io/LandingPageContent.md

 JavaScript Enthusiasts * Change Makers * Friends and Visionaries * Community Builders

+Social coding * Workshops * Community Activites * Challenges

-This event is for you.
-It's your (un)hackathon.
+This event is about you.

 (count down)